raghubetina/remote-chapters/README.md

 Many of us make heavy use of whiteboards while teaching.
 How are we going to replicate that remotely?

-#### Finger or stylus

-I find it hard to write with a mouse or my finger, so I plan to use an iPad and Apple Pencil.
-I know others who use [standalone drawing tablets](https://thewirecutter.com/reviews/best-drawing-tablets-for-beginners/){:target="_blank"}, but I haven't tried those.

 #### Whiteboarding with Zoom

 The simplest way to get started is probably [Zoom's built-in whiteboard](https://support.zoom.us/hc/en-us/articles/205677665-Sharing-a-whiteboard){:target="_blank"}.
-You don't need an iPad or a stylus, and your audience can even whiteboard with you (if you let them).
+You don't have to use an iPad or a stylus; you can get away with just your mouse (although that seems like it would be hard to me).
+And your audience can even whiteboard with you (if you let them).
 This is a solid option.

 [You can also annotate on top of your slides](https://support.zoom.us/hc/en-us/articles/115005706806-Using-annotation-tools-on-a-shared-screen-or-whiteboard){:target="_blank"}.
 Consider including slides in your deck as placeholders for moments when you intend to whiteboard, perhaps with prompts or some portions of the content (formulae?) already filled in.
 This can save a lot of time, and let you just emphasize the important parts; as opposed to writing it all up from scratch.

+#### Drawing tablet

+I know people who use [standalone drawing tablets](https://thewirecutter.com/reviews/best-drawing-tablets-for-beginners/){:target="_blank"} and like them.
+I prefer to use an iPad, so that I can see what I am writing where I am writing it.

-#### Whiteboarding with a separate app
+#### Whiteboarding with an iPad

-For some types of content (diagrams, graphs) I plan to use a separate app for whiteboarding, rather than Zoom's built-in whiteboard.
-My app of choice is [Paper by WeTransfer](https://apps.apple.com/us/app/paper-by-wetransfer/id506003812){:target="_blank"}.
+When whiteboarding with an iPad, I mostly plan to use separate apps for whiteboarding, rather than Zoom's built-in whiteboard.
+For example, for drawings, I like [Paper by WeTransfer](https://apps.apple.com/us/app/paper-by-wetransfer/id506003812){:target="_blank"}.
 Here's a quick demo of some ways I use it:

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://player.vimeo.com/video/400006048' frameborder='0' webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe></div>